 He kupu āwhina i ngā marae | Guidance for marae

-This updated guidance is designed to tautoko whānau, hapū and iwi in managing the COVID-19 safety of manuhiri and tangata whenua at the marae.
+This guide is designed to tautoko whānau, hapū and iwi in managing the COVID-19 safety of manuhiri and tangata whenua at the marae.

-This can help whether your role at the marae is front of the house (te amorangi ki mua) or at the back (te hāpai ō ki muri).
+It provides an excellent summary of the different public health measures that are recommended for marae at different alert levels.
+This can help whether your role at the marae is front of the house as a speaker or caller (te amorangi ki mua) or at the back as cook or ringawera (te hāpai ō ki muri).